-The Foundation's performance obligations are primarily satisfied at the point of purchase of an admission ticket, museum event, or provision of educational programs.
+The Foundation's performance obligations are primarily satisfied at the point of purchase for special event tickets and at the beginning of the membership period for membership dues, when collected.
 The transaction price is determined based on gross price, net of discounts or refunds.